I am always asked where to find these items. There are several

 Sam Flax - East Colonial at Shine Street.

 Hobby Lobby - East Colonial in The Colonial Mall.

 (140# to 300# paper)

-For the beginning class, I recommend at least 2 pads of 140# watercolor paper (9 x 12) or canvas board.
+For the beginning class, I recommend at least 2 pads of 140# watercolor paper (9 x 12).
 With the exercises planned you will be going through a lot of paper in the beginning.
 This doesn't have to be an expensive experience.
 Later in the class we can discover the Arches 300# paper.

 Various soft brushes

 - Up to 1 to 1.5 inch width

 A variety of flat and round brushes will be needed.
 Make sure you get some that holds their shape when they are wet.

 Watercolor paints -